 Disclosure of grants to patient organizations has been mandatory in Europe since March 2009.
 However, in Europe, the Middle East and Africa, we voluntarily began disclosing financial support to patient organizations in 2008, and in Canada in 2009.
 In October 2009, in Europe, the Middle East, Africa and Canada, our company also began to disclose grants to other third-party organizations such as medical societies and scientific organizations.
 The information disclosed includes the organizations, the amounts received, the dates of payment and the projects for which the money was used.
 Disclosures include all donations and charitable contributions, grants, and membership fees to professional societies or other medical or scientific organizations.

 2021 grants outside the United States

 Payments to health care professionals

 In 2016, we began disclosing payments to European-based health care professionals and health care organizations, in alignment with the disclosure code announced by the European Federation of Pharmaceutical Industries and Associations (EFPIA).
-Our company played a supportive role in the development and adoption of the code by the EFPIA board.
+Our company has been playing a supportive role in the improvement of transparency and adoption of the highest standards by the industry.

 To view payments to certain U.S. health care professionals, click on the link below:

 Philanthropic grants and contributions